-mini-euso

-Mini-EUSO is a nextgeneration telescope for the study and monitoring of terrestrial, atmospheric and cosmic emissions in Ultraviolet (UV) that operates in the ISS since 2019.

-120 Mini-EUSO (Multiwavelength Imaging New Instrument for the Extreme Universe Space Observatory) is a telescope designed to perform observations from the ISS, of UV light emission in Earth atmosphere.
-In 2019 it was located in the ISS in the Zvezda Russian module, looking at Earth in nadir position.
-Mini-EUSO's ultra-fast video camera (400 thousand frames per second, 2.5 microsecond/frame), is capable of single photon detection on each of the 2304 pixels composing the focal surface.
-The optics is based on Fresnel lenses with 25 cm diameter.
-The thin and compact construction of the lenses is particularly suitable for space-borne detectors.
-The field of view on the ground is 40 degrees, corresponding to 260 x 260 km2 on the surface of our planet.
-With the continuous acquisition of data, for the first time we can therefore create a dynamic map of nocturnal emissions of ultraviolet in the Earth.
-A Near Infrared and a visible camera complete these measurements.

-Scientific objectives include: realization of the first UV night map of the Earth with a resolution of a few km; detection and study of meteorites; search for quark strange matter; monitoring and tracking of space debris for the realization of future laser-based removal methods; search for ultra-high-energy cosmic rays; study of marine bioluminescence and of the 'milky sea' phenomenon, generated by plankton.

-Technological goals include the first use of a refractive telescope based on Fresnel lenses in space and the first use of a high sensitivity focal surface, capable of detecting a single photon, and related electronics resistant to the space environment.
-This type of technologies have applications ranging from the creation of new and larger spatial telescopes such as EUSO, for the study of fundamental physics phenomena in space to practical applications related to the new type of optics and detectors in space (solar energy concentrators, removal of space debris, monitoring of land and pollution and so on).

-Mini-EUSO was developed under an agreement between ASI and ROSCOSMOS with a wide international collaboration led by the Italian INFN and the Japanese Riken.
-The Italian contribution also involved other scientific realities and Italian academics.

-Previous page: The second Alpha Magnetic Spectrometer (AMS-02) on the ISS.
-Credit: NASA.

-ams-02

-AMS-02 is a particle physics detector operating as external module on the ISS since 2011, searching for antimatter and Dark Matter in cosmic rays.

-AMS-02 (Alpha Magnetic Spectrometer) is a particle physics spectrometer operating as an external module on the ISS.
-It uses the unique environment of space to study the Universe and its origin by searching for the rare antimatter components and for Dark Matter signatures in cosmic rays while performing precision measurements of cosmic ray composition, fluxes and time dependencies.
-AMS-02 is the unique spectrometer operating on the ISS.
-It measures the particle rigidity and sign of the charge with its magnetic spectrometer, separating matter from antimatter cosmic rays.
-Additional sub-detectors provide complimentary and redundant information on the particle charge, velocity and energy to precisely identify the nature and properties of each cosmic ray crossing the detector.

-AMS-02 was launched on ISS with the Space Shuttle Endeavour in 2011 and has been operating on the ISS ever since.
-The recent upgrade of the AMS-02 Tracker Thermal Control System, which required four successful extravehicular activities completed in January 2020, have extended the expected AMS-02 lifetime up to at least 2028.
-After more than 8 years of operations, AMS-02 has collected more than 150 billion cosmic rays.
-The results from the analysis of the AMS-02 data are proving unprecedented advances in the understanding of the mechanisms of cosmic ray origin, acceleration and propagation, and the origin of the rare components of cosmic rays and of solar physics.
+ams-02 AMS-02 is a particle physics detector operating on the ISS since 2011 performing precision measurements of cosmic ray composition and fluxes and studying the Universe and its origin by searching for antimatter and dark matter in cosmic rays.
+The Alpha Magnetic Spectrometer (AMS-02) is a particle physics spectrometer operating on the ISS since 2011.
+It uses the unique environment of space to study the Universe and its origin by searching for the rare antimatter components and for dark matter signatures in cosmic rays while performing precision measurements of cosmic ray composition, fluxes and time dependences.
+AMS-02 is the only magnetic spectrometer operating on the ISS.
+It measures the particle rigidity and sign of the charge with its permanent magnet, separating matter from antimatter in cosmic rays.
+Additional subdetectors provide complimentary and redundant information on the particle charge, velocity and energy to precisely identify the nature and properties of each cosmic ray particle crossing the detector.
+AMS-02 has been launched onboard the Space Shuttle Endeavour in 2011 and has been operating on the ISS ever since.
+The recent upgrade of the AMS-02 Tracker Thermal Control System, which required four successful Extra Vehicular Activities completed in January 2020, allowed to extend the expected AMS-02 lifetime up to at least 2030.
+In more than 10 years of operations, AMS-02 has collected approximately 200 billion cosmic rays.
+The results from the analysis of the AMS-02 data have been published in several papers and are providing unprecedented advances in the understanding of the mechanisms of cosmic ray origin, acceleration and propagation, of the origin of the rare components of cosmic rays and of solar physics.
 AMS is an international collaboration of 44 institutions from America, Europe and Asia.

-In Italy, the contribution to AMS is funded by INFN and ASI.
-Scientists from INFN departments and Bologna, Milano, Perugia, Pisa, Roma Sapienza, Roma Tor Vergata, Trento Universities and from ASI contribute to the detector operations and data analysis.
-The ASI/SSDC also hosts the CRDB (Cosmic Ray Database) that provides access to the AMS published data.
+Italy has a prominent role in the collaboration thanks to the funding of INFN and ASI.
+Scientists from INFN branches and from Universities of Bologna, Milano Bicocca, Perugia, Pisa, Roma La Sapienza, Roma Tor Vergata, Trento and from ASI contribute to the detector operations and data analysis.
+The ASI Space Science Data Center (ASI-SSDC) hosts the Cosmic Ray Database (CRDB) that provides access to the AMS published data. lares

-lares